Claudia Winkleman: 2013–present

 On 2 April 2013, Winkleman began presenting the BBC Two sewing competition The Great British Sewing Bee, until 2016.
 The show went off air for 2017, but was brought back in 2018, with Joe Lycett replacing Winkleman as presenter.

 In 2015, she appeared on The Big Fat Anniversary Quiz.
 In May 2015, she appeared on an episode of Watchdog on BBC One in which she discussed, during a segment on dangerous Halloween costumes, that the previous year her daughter had been badly burned when the costume she was wearing caught fire.
 In November 2016, Winkleman presented the one-off BBC special Bublé at the BBC with Michael Bublé.

 From 2018, she presented Britain's Best Home Cook and The Makeover Show for BBC One.
 In May 2018, Winkleman co-presented The Biggest Weekend on BBC Two and BBC Radio 2.

 In 2022, she began hosting the BBC reality gameshow The Traitors, in which contestants navigate challenges testing loyalty and deception.
 A second series was announced in February 2023, with Winkleman returning as host, premiering on 3 January 2024.
 Winkleman returned to host the third series, premiering on 1 January 2025, followed by a Celebrity Traitors series in October 2025.
+On 1 January 2026, Winkleman hosted the fourth series.

 In 2023, Winkleman hosted a five-part Channel 4 competition show The Piano, which gave amateur pianists the chance to perform at London's Royal Festival Hall.
 It was announced that the show had been renewed for a second and third series, a Christmas special, and a documentary focusing on the winner of the first series, Lucy Illingworth.

+On 29 December 2025, it was announced that Winkleman would host her own celebrity chat show on BBC One from spring 2026 named The Claudia Winkleman Show.
+On 16 July 2026, Winkleman announced that she had declined to return for a second series, disclosing that she found the chat show format uncomfortable.